 Whenever I’ve run into trouble with a goal, it is usually because the goal sounded great, and maybe the whys even checked out, but there was no realistic chance that the goal could have succeeded.
 If I were honest with myself or proactive, I would have realized this.

 - Work commitments.
 Do you have big projects coming up that might impact your ability to achieve this goal?

 - Family commitments.
-Do you have to take the kids to activities, help them with homework, care for elderly parents, or have a limited family time?
+Do you have to take the kids to activities, help them with homework, care for elderly parents, or have limited family time?

 - Energy constraints.
 Are you wiped out after work or during the day?
 Do you have energetic time where you could truly focus on this goal?

 - Financial constraints.
 Can you afford to achieve this goal, or would spending money on it cause you other problems?

 - Economic factors.
 Is there anything going on (like, say, a recession or global pandemic) that might interfere with achieving your goal?

 If you think through your time, energy, and resources available, you should have a clearer idea of whether you can and should continue.